 First Date - Getting to Know You

 Like modern dating, after the first date, some internet opo research is often required - both of competitors in your market segment, but also from a design research standpoint.
-Depending on the project, most often we will ask you to start a Pinterest board where you can share inspiration with us and we can collaborate with you.
-This enables us to establish the same design vocabulary so we know exactly what you mean when you tell me during a review, “It needs more pop!” and you understand what we mean when we walk you through design choices.
+Depending on the project, most often I will ask you to start a Pinterest board where you can share inspiration with us and I can collaborate with you.
+This enables me to establish the same design vocabulary so we know exactly what you mean when you tell me during a review, “It needs more pop!” and you understand what we mean when we walk you through design choices.